DocCaio/SHOP.CO/README.md

 Vite for development and bundling 🚀

-Bootstrap for UI components and layout 🎨
+Bootstrap  and Css for UI components and layout 🎨

 React Router DOM for navigation 🔗